-The G&G work conducted over the last period has enhanced the petroleum prospectivity of the area.
+The G&G work conducted by Larus has enhanced the petroleum prospectivity of the area.
 Gravity and magnetics modelling has highlighted the large sedimentary section in the region, termed the Torres Basin.
 Larus has moved in line with other regional explorers and further refined its' understanding of the petroleum potential of the shallower Miocene carbonate plays and the Tertiary sandstone plays.
 Petroleum system modelling has indicated the area has potential for oil and gas accumulations.
 A newly found oil seep in the Torres Basin has further strengthened Larus' acreage position has PPL579 holds the kitchen and the traps needed in hydrocarbon exploration.

-Larus has maintained its' strong relationships with the PNG Government.
-Larus is committed to meeting its work commitments under PPL579.
+Larus has maintained its' strong relationships with the PNG Government and Regulator.
+Larus is committed to meeting its work commitments under PPL579, there is consideration to undertake a regional gravity and magnetics survey to highlight onshore regions for future seismic acquistion.
 Kupiano staffing levels have been maintained at 25 for community awareness matters as well as reconnaissance work.